-A great way to support your local Wildlife Trust whilst supplementing your income!
+Support your local Wildlife Trust whilst supplementing your income

 We are looking for friendly, independent and self-motivated people of all ages to work with us and encourage members of the public to join the Wildlife Trust.

-Our Charity Fundraisers work independently at venues (pre-booked by our in-house team) such as local shops, garden centres and county shows/events.
+Our Membership Recruiters work independently at venues (pre-booked by our in-house team) such as local shops, garden centres, nature reserves and county shows/events.

-If you have an outgoing personality and an interest in nature and your local environment then we would love to hear from you.
+If you have an outgoing personality, fundraising/sales experience and an interest in nature and your local environment then we would love to hear from you.
 This is an excellent opportunity to bring your experience to a position where you can contribute directly to cause that you are passionate about.

-Benefits: Full training provided, performance based commission, travel contributions, holiday entitlement, pension scheme and referral bonuses.
+Benefits: Full training provided, performance based commission, travel contributions, holiday entitlement, pension scheme and recruitment bonuses.

 Successful applicant requirements: